tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 # Discussion

-## Partnership & Process
+## Partnership & Process Findings

 Before discussing the project’s results (and their policy implications), it may be beneficial to consider the partnership and process that made the results possible.

-Data-driven analyses like this one have no shortage of technical challenges to overcome but perhaps an even greater obstacle is the formation of the type of partnership that brings together the necessary expertise to complete the project responsibly.^[For a disucssion of the technical challenges faced by this project, see the [limitations] section of this report] This project benefited from its genesis in the COO Evaluation and Advisory group, where staff members of community-based organizations helped to shape it with their knowledge of the three COO communities.
-Nevertheless, even though the project team had access to this pool of local expertise, the Pilot phase’s preliminary results did not reflect the lived reality of many of these communities.
-These early results posed a potential threat to the community development efforts of organizations like the White Center Community Development Association.
-If their staff had not pointed out the flaws in these early results (and later brainstormed solutions with the project team), the project’s results would have been less accurate and could have been used as evidence _against_ the need for displacement mitigation policies and equitable public investment.
+Data-driven analyses like this one have no shortage of technical challenges to overcome but perhaps an even greater obstacle is the formation of the type of partnership that brings together the necessary expertise to complete the project responsibly.
+This project benefited from its genesis in the COO Evaluation and Advisory group, where staff members of community-based organizations helped to shape it with their knowledge of the three COO communities.
+Even though the project team had access to this pool of local expertise, the Pilot phase’s preliminary results did not reflect the lived reality of many of these communities.
+Through collaboration with the WCCDA in the revision stage, the project team was able to explore the inaccuracies of these findings and brainstorm solutions for gathering data that would better reflect the lived experiences of the communities.
+Although the method and data remain subject to many limitations, the project team is confident that the collaborative process enhanced the accuracy of the final results.

 This experience underscores what might be the most significant finding of the project:

 #### 1. The people from the communities most impacted by inequities are the ones who best understand the challenges that they face.
 They must, therefore, play a meaningful role in deciding what solutions to pursue. {-}

 A classification model built with institutional data can be useful, but its utility depends on the participation of members of the communities that are experiencing gentrification and displacement.
 Advisory groups, “ground-truthing” workshops, and flexibility on the part of the project team are all necessary components of a project like this one.

 This project’s method relies on a small group of people using data from public institutions to produce information about many neighborhoods.
 The experience of undertaking this project has led its team to conclude that there is significant value in pursuing other research methods; ones that center the members of the most impacted communities and invest in their exploration of the issues that matter most to them.
-The approach known as “research justice” offers great potential in the pursuit of equitable community development and other related goals held by the Communities of Opportunity program and the government of King County.^[For more information about research justice, see @jolivette_research_2015 and @coalition_of_communities_of_color_leading_2018]
+The approach known as “research justice” offers great potential in the pursuit of equitable community development and other related goals held by the Communities of Opportunity program and the government of King County.
+^[For more information about research justice, see @jolivette_research_2015 and @coalition_of_communities_of_color_leading_2018]

+#### 2. Involving community members and staff from community serving institutions during the ground-truthing workshops played a critical role in the project team’s effort to identify representative indicators.
+Ground truthing earlier in the project would have made the process more efficient. {-}

+Initially, the question of whether to include ground-truthing workshops in the Pilot Project or to recommend them as next steps was a source of disagreement within the project team.
+After some back-and-forth debate, Puget Sound Sage prevailed with their argument that local contextual information is crucial not only for the research’s accuracy but also as a safeguard to prevent unintended harm to marginalized communities.
+This decision proved to be the right one, as these workshops provided feedback and criticism that significantly influenced the revision process and the project’s findings.
+Had there been efforts to engage directly with residents of the COO communities (aside from the EAG participants) earlier in the process, it is possible that a more accurate set of indicators would have been selected during the pilot and that the revision phase might not have been necessary.
+In any case, this project clearly benefited from the direct feedback of community members and the project team strongly recommends that other related projects apply this approach as well.

+#### 3. Equitable, well-resourced, and accountable partnerships between researchers/consultants and community-serving institutions/community members are necessary when conducting research that aims describe historically-marginalized communities. {-}

+Given the major takeaway learned during Pilot stage, it became clear to Futurewise that they would need to partner and build stronger relationships with at least one of the communities that are experiencing gentrification.
+Since the WCCDA had expressed interest in offering more in-depth feedback, they became a natural ally in the search for better data sets to reflect their community.
+In October of 2017, Futurewise used its own resources to offer a graduate fellowship to Yen Baynes, a POC White Center community organizer and researcher.
+This fellowship allowed Futurewise to build a closer relationship with the WCCDA because Ms. Baynes’ graduate thesis focused on her work with a WCCDA’s youth internship.
+Ms. Baynes joined the Neighborhood Change Typology (NCT) project in June of 2018, where she worked closely with Futurewise’s Data Analyst, Tiernan Martin, and WCCDA’s Data and Evaluation Manager, Dao Tran, to fine-tune the NCT by coordinating meetings in which both Futurewise and WCCDA staff worked together to identify indicators and data sets.

+As a result, Futurewise was able to gain the insight necessary to complete the project.
+There were many lessons learned throughout about how primarily White-led, issue-focused organizations such as Futurewise can work with POC-led, community-based organizations like the WCCDA.
+One major lesson came near the end of this project as the WCCDA held Futurewise accountable by insisting that this report be written more collaboratively after a less-complete report was turned in without input from the WCCDA or Puget Sound Sage.
+The accountability required to form a more collaborative approach was reinforced by the equitable relationships that had been built throughout the project.
+As a result, Futurewise learned the critical importance of operationalizing accountability to community members moving forward.

 ## Typology Findings

-#### 2. Over 30% of the County’s neighborhoods are either experiencing gentrification or are susceptible to it. {-}
+#### 1. Over 30% of the County’s neighborhoods are either experiencing gentrification or are susceptible to it. {-}

 According to the project’s definition of “gentrification”, this means that a substantial portion of the County is experiencing an upward shift in socioeconomic demographics combined with housing market appreciation.
 Gentrification occurs in changing neighborhoods that are neither persistently low-income/low-value nor persistently high-income/high-value; in and of itself, it is not necessarily a bad thing.